mmichyee/Intro-Git-GitHub/README.md

 A big big thank you to [Andy Mueller](https://github.com/amueller), who originally taught this class at NYU and taught me all I know about Git and GitHub!
 These slides are heavily influenced by his previous class materials, [found here](https://github.com/amueller/git_workshop).

 ### Testing!
+Adding new text here to push to local directory